 Suppliers who provide services to us

 Like most charities, we may use professional fundraisers to carry out face-to-face or telephone fundraising on our behalf.
-We always put in place safeguards, like monitoring and call listening to check they are behaving in a professional way and comply with the Fundraising Code.
+We always put in place safeguards, like monitoring and call listening to check they are behaving in a professional way and comply with the Code of Fundraising Practice.

 We also use the services of online platforms for a number of reasons, for example to manage registrations for the conferences and events we run, to support fundraising efforts associated with these events, to support campaigns, to manage grant applications and to send out forms and surveys.
 When you submit your data to these platforms, the platform will collect and send your registration details to us.